csci430-os/assg04/README.md

 should be replaced with the current page reference (e.g. `pageReference[systemTime]`).

-So an example implementation of the `doPagePlacement()` funciton might look like this:
+So an example implementation of the `doPagePlacement()` function might look like this:

 ```